Free Trial

-Glaucoma OCT Monitoring: From Early Detection to Ongoing Management
+Glaucoma OCT Monitoring Guide: From Detection to Long-Term Care

 Table of Contents

-2. How to detect glaucoma in early stages: key methods
+2. How to detect glaucoma in early stages: key approaches

 Optical Coherence Tomography (OCT) has fundamentally changed glaucoma diagnostics over the past two decades.
 It enables non-invasive, micron-level imaging of retinal microstructures and provides objective measurements of the retinal nerve fibre layer (RNFL), ganglion cell complex (GCC), and optic nerve head (ONH) parameters.
 Moreover, the advent of OCT angiography (OCTA) has introduced a new dimension in assessing microcirculation—complementing structural analysis and potentially predicting glaucoma progression.